Liberty, equality, fraternity

-Ivan Vejvoda talks with Stephen Szabo at the Vienna Humanities Festival 2017.
+Ivan Vejvoda talks with Stephen Szabo at the Vienna Humanities Festival 2017 about the French Revolution.

-Picture: Jacques-Louis David: The Death of Marat (1793), Musée Old Masters, Brussels; public domain
+Cover picture: Jacques-Louis David: The Death of Marat (1793), Musée Old Masters, Brussels.
+Released under public domain